ptishkin/terraform-yc/Readme.md

   - comments adding on last closed PR issue (github actions not support, but not im)
 - backend/ydb creats service account for s3 bucket and result of this step stored in aws secret creds)
 - backend manually switch from local backend into s3 backend after create s3 bucket
+- all steps use YC_TOKEN created manually

+## TODO
+terraform needs
+- use less uniq names, example with prefixes (stage, dev) to apply conf on same folder
+- needs more complex flow with VPC
+- LB ip must glue with DNS
+- rancher boostrap password must be setted/getted into/from vault storage
+  - rancher helm bug on destroy: stops first run of destroy pipeline
+- variables of versions
+  -

 <details>
   <summary>Integrate plan</summary>